-Low stomach acid can affect absorption of vitamin B12.
+Low stomach acid can affect the absorption of vitamin B12.
 B vitamins are needed to prevent or reduce the severity of diseases

 Food sources: whole grains, meat, fish, poultry, dairy products, fortified cereals, spinach, oranges

-food Sources: oranges, grapefruit, strawberries, cantaloupe, tomatoes, red and green
+food sources: oranges, grapefruit, strawberries, cantaloupe, tomatoes, red and green

 peppers, broccoli, Brussel sprouts, cabbage, cauliflower, potato